 When Inspectors conduct safety event or other investigations, Inspectors will verify - the scene is successfully repaired as part of the investigation.
 Probable causes shall be collected/analyzed to support the identification of hazards including other similarly configured locations.
 Inspectors will assess whether the RTA is leveraging data and information collected through investigation activity to determine probable cause and to support the identification of any hazards.
-For events where inspectors conduct field inspections, the data collected is considered during the close-out process.
-For all events investigated, findings and recommendations are not considered in a vacuum and similarly configured locations are considered in CAPs developed as a result of the review of the event.
+For safety events where inspectors conduct field inspections, the data collected is considered during the close-out process.
+For all safety events investigated, findings and recommendations are not considered in a vacuum and similarly configured locations are considered in CAPs developed as a result of the review of the safety event.

-1.5.10 Following each inspection, the Inspector will complete a Rail Transit Safety Branch Inspection Form (see Attachment 2) using objective language and referencing factual objective data and submit it within three (3) business days to the RTOSS Supervisor or Senior Inspector.
-RTOSS Inspectors will document RTA issues of non-compliances, exceptions, or findings from unannounced or announced inspections and transmit findings to the Senior Inspector/Supervisor for review and issuing to the RTA.
+1.5.10 Following each inspection, the Inspector will complete a Rail Transit Safety Branch Inspection Form (see Attachment 2) using objective language and referencing factual objective data and submit it within three (3) business days to the Rail Safety Inspector - Supervisor or Rail Safety Inspector - Senior.
+The Inspector will upload to RSSIMS all relevant documents pertaining to the inspection.
+RTOSS Inspectors will document RTA issues of non-compliances, exceptions, or findings from unannounced or announced inspections and transmit findings to the Rail Safety Inspector - Senior / Rail Safety Inspector - Supervisor for review and issuing to the RTA.